Plato

 The headband had long white tassles at the side

-He fled Athens, leaving with select disciples to Megara.
-From there Plato journeyed to Cyrene to visit Theodorus to comprehend mathematical concepts, then to the Greek colonies in Italy to meet with the Pythagoreans, finally he ended up in Egypt to understand certain doctrines from the priests of that country.
+He fled Athens, departing with select disciples to Megara.
+From there, Plato journeyed to Cyrene to visit Theodorus to comprehend mathematical concepts, then to the Greek colonies in Italy to meet the Pythagoreans.
+Finally, he ended up in Egypt to learn certain doctrines from the priests of that country.
 Plato was also educated in many things by Epicharmus, a comic poet of some philosophical weight who refined his style.
 Later on, he made the acquaintance of Dion of Syracuse and attracted the ire of the tyrant Dionysius.
-At this point in his travels, Plato was even sold into slavery, being an inch away from death at Dionysius’ command.
-He was taken to Aegina where a fellow philosopher luckily recognized him and paid for his freedom.
+At one point in his travels, Plato was even sold into slavery, being inches from death at Dionysius’ command.
+He was taken to Aegina, where a fellow philosopher luckily recognized him and paid for his freedom.

-Who but the man with the most extreme life and yet with the most solid self-possession in the face of living could speak so firmly on all aspects of life itself?
-This also did not dissuade Plato from returning to Syracuse twice while Dionysius still ruled the city.
+Who but a man with such an extreme life, and yet such solid self-possession in the face of it, could speak so firmly on all aspects of life itself?
+This also did not dissuade Plato from returning to Syracuse twice more while Dionysius still ruled the city.

-Returning to the Academy of Athens, Plato sought to improve on all of the developments of the Hellenic philosophers from Miletus, Athens, Syracuse and further afar.
-Although some have claimed that Plato was dogmatic due to certain strong statements interwoven into these texts, the refinement of his thoughts lay atop a great synthesis of many ideas – the purposes of his dialogues reflect this multiplicity of thought.
+Returning to the Academy of Athens, Plato sought to improve upon all of the developments of the Hellenic philosophers from Miletus, Athens, Syracuse, and beyond.
+Although some have claimed that Plato was dogmatic due to the strong statements woven into his texts, the refinement of his thoughts lay atop a great synthesis of many ideas—the purposes of his dialogues reflect this multiplicity of thought.

 Οὗτος πρῶτος ἐν ἐρωτήσει λόγον παρήνεγκεν, ὥς φησι Φαβωρῖνος ἐν ὀγδόῃ Παντοδαπῆς ἱστορίας. καὶ πρῶτος τὸν κατὰ τὴν ἀνάλυσιν τῆς ζητήσεως τρόπον εἰσηγήσατο Λεωδάμαντι τῷ Θασίῳ. καὶ πρῶτος ἐν φιλοσοφίᾳ ἀντίποδας ὠνόμασε καὶ στοιχεῖον καὶ διαλεκτικὴν καὶ ποιότητα καὶ τοῦ ἀριθμοῦ τὸν προμήκη καὶ τῶν περάτων τὴν ἐπίπεδον ἐπιφάνειαν καὶ θεοῦ πρόνοιαν.